openwsn-berkeley/mercator/datasets/README.md

 * a raw dataset file per site, of the format `raw/<site>.csv`.
 * a pre-processed dataset directory per site, of the format `processed/<site>/`.
+* a set of scripts to pre-process the raw dataset.
+  * the scripts generate pre-processed datasets under the `processed/` folder.
+  * more detail on how to run the pre-process scripts on [the corresponding wiki page](https://github.com/openwsn-berkeley/mercator/wiki/Preprocess-a-dataset)

 Each raw dataset file corresponds to one experiment.
 In an experiment, each mote sends packets while all the others listen.
 The experiment is driven is such a way that only one motes sends at a given time, and that all the other motes listen to the same channel.
 A record (line) is written each time a mote receives a packet.